UK central bank ready to set up yuan swap line

 "That said, there is a perception that market confidence would be boosted if the Bank and the PBOC agreed a swap line."

-Issuance of London-listed yuan bonds has been limited to a handful from the likes of oil major BP (BP.L) and banks HSBC (HSBA.L) and ANZ (ANZ.AX).
+Issuance of London-listed yuan bonds has been limited to a handful from the likes of oil major BP and banks HSBC and ANZ.

 By comparison, the Hong Kong yuan bond market grew to around 350 billion yuan ($55.7 billion) in a little over two years from 2010, according to Thomson Reuters data.